ThomasDevApps/lottery/README.md

   // Initialize the Lottery instance await Lottery.initialize(
     pathCsv: 'assets\\data_test.csv', // Path to data
-    numbersColumn: [1, 2, 3, 4], // If the numbers are in the 1,2,3 and 4 columns
+    numberColumnIndexes: [0, 1, 2, 3], // If the numbers are in the 1,2,3 and 4 column's index
-    specialNumbersColumn: [5, 6, 7], // If the special numbers are in the 5,6 and 7 columns
+    specialNumberColumnIndexes: [4, 5, 6], // If the special numbers are in the 5,6 and 7 column's index
   );
   // Run the app
   runApp(const MyApp());